abhishek-kumar-code/Redfish_Public/Specification.md

 * Each unique instance of a resource shall be identified by a URI.
 * A URI shall be treated by the client as opaque, and thus should not be attempted to be understood or deconstructed by the client outside of applying standard reference resolution rules as defined in clause 5, Reference Resolution, of [RFC3986](#RFC3986).
+[MR Note for Discussion: Should we need the above bullet?]

 To begin operations, a client must know a URI for a resource.